archivesunleashed/aut-docs/Docker-Install.md

 * [Docker Community Edition for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows)

 # Install Docker
 To install Docker for a Mac OS, use this [link](https://store.docker.com/editions/community/docker-ce-desktop-mac).
 You can also use these instructions to install Docker on a Windows 10 Professional installation, by using [this link](https://store.docker.com/editions/community/docker-ce-desktop-windows).
+Unfortunately, you cannot install Docker on Windows 10 Home.

 You'll need to create a free Docker ID to get started.
 It's a fairly quick signup process: